 Jennifer joined Watsi on January 19th, 2019.
-Two years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jennifer's most recent donation supported Victor, a three-year-old boy from Tanzania, to fund corrective surgery.
+Four years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jennifer's most recent donation supported Slai, a 41 year old security guard from Thailand, to fund sinus surgery.

 Jennifer has funded healthcare for 51 patients in 11 countries.